-CLOTHING: Bring only long pants and long-sleeved shirts as these provide protection against both sun and insects.
+CLOTHING: Bring only long pants and long-sleeved shirts (including clothing protecting you during cold mornings) as these provide protection against cold temperature, sun radiation and insects (in lower elevations).
 You should have a broad-brimmed hat for sun protection and a Buff® or other neck scarf/gaiter for additional sun and insect protection.
 Also bring a good sunscreen.
 Footwear should include water-resistant hiking boots (relatively light weight ones with ankle support should be sufficient), and perhaps a second pair of walking shoes and/or sneakers/Tevas/sandals for wear at the hotel.
 Rubber boots are not necessary.
 Shower thongs will be useful.